tigerbeetle/tigerbeetle/docs/operating/cdc.md

 Transactions committed after version `0.16.29` are fully compatible with CDC and do not require the `history` flag.

 ## Using CDC in Production

 ### High Availability

 The CDC job is single instance.
-Starting a second `tigerbeetle cdc` publishing to the same queue will exit with a non-zero exit code.
-For high availability, the cdc job could be monitored for crashes and restarted in case a failure.
+Starting a second `tigerbeetle amqp` with the same `cluster_id` will exit with a non-zero exit code.
+For high availability, the CDC job could be monitored for crashes and restarted in case a failure.

 The CDC job itself is stateless, and will resume from the last event acknowledged by RabbitMQ, however it may replay events that weren't acknowledged but received by the exchange.

 ### TLS Support

-We recommend using a TLS Tunnel to wrap the connection between TigerBeetle and RabbitMQ.
+For secure `AMQPS` connections, we recommend using a TLS Tunnel to wrap the connection between TigerBeetle and RabbitMQ.

 ### Event Replay